‘The Darker Sooner’

 The quadruple repetition of the harsh ‘d’ sound within ‘day… duller, duller was disaster’ transfixes the mood

 The aural repetition of ‘over’ in ‘instead of lover, never’ focuses on the changed reality of their situation.
 Although they are the same people, their ‘love’ has been transformed into nothing, represented by ‘never’.
-The caesura within this line again represents the rift between the former lovers, the break in meter symbolising the break in their relationship.
+The caesura within this line again represents the rift between the former lovers, the break-in meter symbolizing the break in their relationship.

 across the final two lines, ‘river/broke the winter’ demonstrates the change in their relationship.
 It has flowed, ‘faster’ than they thought possible, from something of ‘love’ into something of apathy.
 The use of enjambment represents the shift change in circumstance, the couple seeming more like strangers than former ‘lovers’ by this stage in the poem.